Documentation Index

 The optimization strategy centers on implementing AZ-aware Kafka consumers using the Kafka RackAwareReplicaSelector.
 This approach ensures that Pinot servers preferentially consume from Kafka brokers within the same Availability Zone.

-- Step 1: Implement AZ-Aware Instance Assignment Configure the instance assignment strategy to consider Availability Zone placement when distributing workloads across the cluster.
+- Step 1: Implement AZ-Aware Instance Assignment (Recommended but optional) Configure the instance assignment strategy to consider Availability Zone placement when distributing workloads across the cluster.

 Implementation details